apigee/apijam/Module-2a/README.md

 ### Module 2a
 * Introduction to API Security
-* Lab 1 - Throttle your API Traffic to prevent DoS, using Apigee Spike Arrest
+* Lab 1 - Throttle your API Traffic to prevent DoS, using Apigee Spike Arrest [Link](https://github.com/aliceinapiland/apijam/tree/master/Module-2a/Labs/Lab%201)
-* Lab 2 - OAuth 2.0 based API security (OAuth 2.0 Client Credentials)
+* Lab 2 - OAuth 2.0 based API security (OAuth 2.0 Client Credentials) [Link](https://github.com/aliceinapiland/apijam/tree/master/Module-2a/Labs/Lab%202)

+Let's get started with [Lab 1](https://github.com/aliceinapiland/apijam/tree/master/Module-2a/Labs/Lab%201).

+#### Apigee Community
+If you have any questions/comments please visit https://community.apigee.com/index.html

+##### This is not an official Google or Apigee product.
+This repository is used for educational/training purposes only.